July 8, 2024

 Phishing is a broad category of social engineering attack in which threat actors send fraudulent communications that appear to come from a reputable source.
 They aim to trick recipients into revealing personal information, clicking on malicious links, or downloading infected attachments.

 While phishing used to be primarily accomplished through email messages in what’s known as a business email compromise (BEC), the attack category has evolved considerably in recent years.
 Now, phishing can also take place using SMS messages (smishing), QR codes (quishing), and deceptive URLs (HTTPS phishing).
+Savvy attackers even engage in a form of phishing known as “executive impersonation,” pretending to be a high-ranking official at an organization to pressure employees into sharing sensitive information or making a financial sacrifice.

 2. Vishing: Voice phishing tactics